advancedresearch/advancedresearch.github.io/blog/2023-10-28-hegeleans-russelleans-and-wittgensteineans.md

 as being ever "looked down upon".
 This is how great Hegel is considered in philosophy.
 Some love him, some hate him, but they are all influenced by him.
-This is because there is an entire field of philosophy, called "Continental Philosophy", which do not care as much about the analytic problems.
+This is because there is an entire field of philosophy, called "Continental Philosophy", which does not care as much about the analytic problems.

 Yet, from an Analytic perspective, there is still some atonement to be made.